User guide

 databricks labs dqx profile --run-config "default"

-You will find the generated quality rule candidates and summary statistics in the installation folder as defined in the run config.
-If run config is not provided, the "default" run config will be used.
+The generated quality rule candidates and summary statistics will be in the installation folder, as defined in the run config.
+The "default" run config will be used if the run config is not provided.
 The run config is used to select specific run configuration from the 'config.yml'.

-The following DQX configuration from 'config.yml' are used by the profiler workflow:
+The following DQX configuration from 'config.yml' is used by the profiler workflow:

 - 'input_location': input data as a path or a table.